chrisjsewell/vscode-imd-syntax-highlighting/README.md

 # IMarkdown

-This is the README for your extension "IMarkdown".
+An extension for a proposed "IMarkdown" specification (similar to RMarkdown).

 ## Features

-Syntax highlighting and code-folding for IMarkdown:
+Syntax highlighting and code-folding for IMarkdown (`.imd`, `.imarkdown` extensions):

 ![Example](images/example.png)